Last fact-checked: 3 June 2019.

 There are no dangers or annoyances that are particular to Cuernavaca – just make sure that you keep your eye on personal belongings as you would in any other city – opportunistic thieves are in operation wherever you go on the planet!

-Within Cuernavaca there are plenty of sights to see in town.
-The impressive and historic buildings, such as the Cathedral and its large high-walled recinto (compound) and the Palacio de Cortes are must-sees.
+Within Cuernavaca you will discover plenty of sights to see in town.
+The impressive and historic buildings, such as the Cathedral and its large, high-walled recinto (compound) and the Palacio de Cortes are must-sees.

 For relaxing there is the Jardin Borda, inspired by Versailles, and the smaller Jardin Juarez where live concerts take place in the central gazebo which was designed by Gustave Eiffel, the engineer behind the Eiffel Tower in Paris.